Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python/getting_started_with_snowpark_python.md

 Let's set up the Python environment necessary to run this quickstart:

-First, clone the source code for this repo to your local environment (you can also download the code [here](https://github.com/Snowflake-Labs/sfguide-getting-started-snowpark-python)):
+First, clone the source code for this repo to your local environment (you can also download the code [here](https://github.com/Snowflake-Labs/sfguide-getting-started-snowpark-python) and unzip the files into the location of your choosing in your local environment):
 ```bash
 git clone git@github.com:Snowflake-Labs/sfguide-getting-started-snowpark-python.git
 cd getting-started-snowpark-python/customer-churn-prediction